theSamuelIyeh/yummly_clone_nupat/README.md

 ## Description

-The project is a node js server that replicates the response of the yummly api by making calls to the yummly api.
+The project is a Node Js server using the Express Js framework that replicates the response of the yummly API by making calls to the yummly API.
-The project uses axios on the server to make RESTful calls to the yummly api.
+The project uses axios on the server to make RESTful calls to the yummly API.

 ## Endpoints